someengineering/fixinventory/docs/source/manual/automate.rst

 The following diagram shows, how *ckworker* and *ckmetrics* use the default workflow. *ckworker* waits for the ``collect`` action.
 Once this is received, it will run all configured cloud providers to collect the available cloud resources.
-It will also listen to the `cleanup_plan` action in the case expired resources should be cleaned up, where it would select all resources for cleanup, that are expired according to their expiry definition.
+It will also listen to the `cleanup_plan` action in case expired resources should be cleaned up.
 *ckmetrics* will wait for the ``generate_metrics`` action.
 Since this action is performed after the collect step, the metrics operate on the latest available snapshot of data.